seedstack/pep/seedstack_pep_003_seed_fix_tool.md

 ### Transformations description format

-The transformation will be describe in a YAML file with the following
+Transformations will be described in a YAML file with the following
 structure:

 ```yaml